Cinema of Tanzania: History

 Tanzanians inherited parts of their cinematic culture from British colonialists, including the production of both commercial films and government-funded instructional films.
 After independence, the newly formed government led by the President Julius Kambarage Nyerere sent home South African film expats, and established the country's own film industry under the Ministry of Community Development.

 South Africa was plagued by apartheid, and Tanzania and other independent African countries broke ties with them until it ended.
 Replacing the South African filmmakers were Yugoslavian filmmakers, who started aiding the film industry of Tanzania in 1963, helping establish the industry.
 Many of the films created during this time were instructional or educational, made by the government, and distributed across Tanzania.

 Before Tanzania's independence in 1961, some foreign movies were filmed in Tanganyika and Zanzibar.
 Most Tanzanian film production studios today are based in Dar es Salaam.

 Tanzanian films

-In 2001, Maangamizi: The Ancient One was the first submission of Film from Tanzania for the Academy Awards category Best Foreign Film.
-Since then, Vuta N'Kuvute (Tug of War) directed by Amil Shivji submitted in 2022 for the Academy Awards.
-Mapenzi Ya Mungu (The Will of God) was released in 2014 Tanzanian movies list.
+In 2001, Maangamizi: The Ancient One was the first film from Tanzania to be submitted for the Academy Award for Best Foreign Film.
+Since then, Vuta N'Kuvute (Tug of War), directed by Amil Shivji, has been the only other Tanzanian film submitted for that award, for 2022.
 Bongoland, a film about a US immigrant from Tanzania, was released in 2003.
+Mapenzi Ya Mungu (The Will of God) was released in 2014.
 Other notable films include Ni Noma, released in June 2016.
-While navigating the requirements for film permits in Tanzania, filmmakers have worked to bring unique local stories to the screen despite logistical challenges.
-Other movies were from Mzimuni Theatre Arts which are Misukosuko release in (2010), Double J (Double Jimmy) in (2013), Part of Job (2011) and Inspector Seba (2008).
+Other movies from Mzimuni Theatre Arts include Inspector Seba (2008), Misukosuko (2010), Part of Job (2011), and Double J (Double Jimmy) (2013).

-Well known artists include Steven Kanumba, Blandina Chagula, Elizabeth Michael, Kajala Masanja, Jacqueline Wolper, Mzee Chillo, Nelly Kamwelu, Irene Uwoya, Baby Madaha, Wema Sepetu, Ernest Napoleon, Vincent Kigosi, Lucy Komba, Jimmy Mponda (J Plus), Sebastian Mwanangulo (Seba) and Charles Magari.
+Well-known artists include Steven Kanumba, Blandina Chagula, Elizabeth Michael, Kajala Masanja, Jacqueline Wolper, Mzee Chillo, Nelly Kamwelu, Irene Uwoya, Baby Madaha, Wema Sepetu, Ernest Napoleon, Vincent Kigosi, Lucy Komba, Jimmy Mponda (J Plus), Sebastian Mwanangulo (Seba) and Charles Magari.